 - Olive oil, salt, water: We need the olive oil for roasting, the salt for seasoning, and the water to thin out the tahini sauce so it is easy to drizzle over this deliciousness!

-How to make vegan roasted butternut squash
+How to make Ottolenghi roasted butternut squash

 Adapted from Jerusalem by Yotam Ottolenghi and Sami Tamimi.